wexionar/multidimensional-neural-networks/README.md

 The true power of SLRM-nD lies in the direct communication between **Origin** and **Resolution**.

-1. **Origin** acts as the *Sensory System*, detecting structure and "mitosis" points in live data.
+1. **Origin (v1.4)** acts as the *Sensory System*, detecting structure and "mitosis" points in live data.
+   * **Mode 1 (Diversity):** High-fidelity tracking of every structural fracture (Continuous).
+   * **Mode 2 (Purity):** High-speed synthesis focused on clean geometric laws (Independent).
 2. **Resolution** acts as the *Motor System*, executing the synthesized laws at ultra-high speeds.

 **Live Benchmark (10D):**
 * **Learning Speed:** ~480+ pts/sec (Continuous Structural Growth).
 * **Execution Speed:** ~58,000+ pts/sec (Real-time Inference).

-*Conclusion: This synergy allows for a "Living AI" that adapts its internal geometry while maintaining industrial-grade response times.*
+*Conclusion: This synergy allows for a "Living AI" that adapts its internal geometry while maintaining industrial-grade response times.
+It is the perfect balance between real-time adaptation and high-performance execution.*

 ---